charlielobster/CFD_MD_AI_Project_2025/README.md

-# CFD & MD AI Modeling with PhysicsNeMo API
+# CFD and MD AI Modeling with PhysicsNeMo API

 <a href=https://developer.nvidia.com/physicsnemo>NVIDIA PhysicsNeMo Official Site</a>